generic-github-user/fbla-competition-coding-programming/README.md

  Entry for https://www.fbla-pbl.org/competitive-event/coding-programming/

 The application is built as a [web app](https://en.wikipedia.org/wiki/Web_application) using HTML, JavaScript, and CSS and can therefore act as a website, runnable through the browser.
 Since it does not depend on a web server to run, it can be run standalone in the browser by opening *index.html* in web browsing software such as Google Chrome, Firefox, or Safari. ~~Future work could include wrapping the application into an [Electron](https://electronjs.org/) app so it can be used as a native desktop application.~~ I have used Electron.js to convert the web app into a standalone desktop app runnable as an executable file; the app continues to work the same way when run through a web browser.

+## Installation

+There are two main options for getting the software ready to use:

+### As a web app (easiest)

+ 1. Download or clone this repository
+ 2. Open `src/index.html` using Google Chrome (recommended), Firefox, or a similar web browser

+### As a desktop app (standalone)

+### Build (advanced)

+1. Download or clone this repository
+2. Install Node.js
+3. Install NPM (Node Package Manager)
+4. Open a command prompt
+5. `CD` to the directory of the repository (/src recommended)
+6. Run `npm install` to install dependencies and packagges
+7. Run `npm start` to prepare the application using Electron.js (see below) and run it in a temporary window
+8. Close when finished (alternatively use CTRL+C in the command window to end the process)

+## Usage

 ## Why a web app?